Here’s Our Rant About MICT Inc. (MICT)

 MICT’s Market Performance

-MICT stocks went down by -4.35% for the week, with a monthly drop of -0.45% and a quarterly performance of 44.74%, while its annual performance rate touched 104.65%.
-The volatility ratio for the week stands at 14.40% while the volatility levels for the past 30 days are set at 9.32% for MICT Inc..
-The simple moving average for the period of the last 20 days is -3.77% for MICT stocks with a simple moving average of -12.04% for the last 200 days.
+MICT stocks went up by 7.33% for the week, with a monthly jump of 10.67% and a quarterly performance of 57.59%, while its annual performance rate touched 139.42%.
+The volatility ratio for the week stands at 16.93% while the volatility levels for the past 30 days are set at 11.17% for MICT Inc..
+The simple moving average for the period of the last 20 days is 6.81% for MICT stocks with a simple moving average of -0.79% for the last 200 days.

-During the last 5 trading sessions, MICT fell by -12.01%, which changed the moving average for the period of 200-days by +96.05% in comparison to the 20-day moving average, which settled at $2.28.
-In addition, MICT Inc. saw 5.77% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MICT rose by +7.33%, which changed the moving average for the period of 200-days by +141.75% in comparison to the 20-day moving average, which settled at $2.34.
+In addition, MICT Inc. saw 19.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading